How We Invest

 Behavioral health access is a pressing community need and our greatest opportunity for impact.
-We’re working to advance whole person health by expanding access to behavioral health in underserved communities.
+We’re working to advance whole-person health by expanding access to behavioral health in underserved communities.
+Our efforts focus on three areas—Resilient Children and Families, Healthy and Connected Aging and Health Care Workforce.

 Frequently Asked Questions

-Cambia Health Foundation currently accepts applications from organizations that have received their 501(c)(3) nonprofit and tax-exempt status or 509(a) 1, 2, or 3 (types I, II, or a functionally integrated type III) designation under the Internal Revenue Service Code (IRC); Accredited schools or universities; Units of government and public agencies; federally recognized Indian Tribal entities.
+Cambia Health Foundation currently accepts applications from organizations in the United States that have received their 501(c)(3) nonprofit and tax-exempt status or 509(a) 1, 2, or 3 (types I, II, or a functionally integrated type III) designation under the Internal Revenue Service Code (IRC); Accredited schools or universities; Units of government and public agencies; Federally recognized Indian Tribal entities.

 Cambia Health Foundation partners with organizations that value diversity and work to create an inclusive culture.
 As a condition of receiving funds, we will ask all organizations to certify they do not discriminate in any aspect of business operations on the basis of age, gender, gender identity, race, ethnicity, sexual orientation, disability, national origin, political affiliation, religious belief, and any other status protected by law.
 We regard a certification of nondiscrimination as one aspect of an organization’s commitment to diversity and creating a culture of inclusion.
 Beyond adherence to nondiscrimination policies, each organization is on their own journey of learning how best to realize these goals.
 Cambia Health Foundation is also committed to these practices for our organization.
 We value learning alongside our grantees and community partners as we consider and make our investments.